SheemaMasood381/Deep-Learning-Chapter-6-Assignments/README.md

 - **Experimenting with Other Datasets**: The techniques used in this assignment can be extended to other datasets requiring sequence classification, such as weather forecasting, stock price prediction, or speech recognition.

 - **Tuning Hyperparameters**: Further optimization of the model’s hyperparameters could potentially improve the performance even more.

-- **Model Comparison**: I plan to experiment with other architectures, such as combining Conv1D and RNN models, to see if further improvements can be made.

 ## Conclusion